 The same goes for your partner’s relationship with baby too!
-It may not be surprising, but we’ll say it anyway: you don’t need to have a baby growing in your uterus to be a part of in-utero bonding.
-In fact, for the non-pregnant partner, it’s often a lot harder to feel that early connection to baby because they physically don’t have a human growing inside of them (oh, if only we could trade places every now and then…).
-You can definitely find creative ways for both of you to bond with baby while pregnant, helping support stronger relationships (parent-child and parent-parent!) from the start.
-To help you get started, we have our top 5 ways to bond with baby in the womb.
+In fact, for the non-pregnant partner, it’s often a lot harder to feel that early connection to baby because they physically don’t have a human growing inside of them.
+To help you both get started, we’ve got 5 easy ways to start bonding with baby in the womb.

-- Practice mindfulness – mindfulness meditation is all about being aware of your experiences in the present moment.
-It’s a great way to calm your body, build a confident sense of control, improve clarity, and it can be an opportunity for you to bond with your baby as well.
+- Take a meditative approach — you’ve heard us (and everyone else) talk about mindfulness meditation before.
+It’s a great way to calm your body, build a confident sense of control, improve clarity, and you can use it for in-utero bonding!
 Try spending a few minutes in a mindful state every day if you can, and bring your thoughts to your bump and the growing child inside of you.
 Let everything else slip away, and focus on your breath, your body, and your baby.

 - For your partner: If they are willing to try meditation as well, have them practice visualizations – another meditative relaxation technique.
 Have them visualize your growing baby, holding your child for the first time, and looking into baby’s eyes.

-- Use your voice – talking to baby can not only help strengthen the connection you feel, but after about 20 weeks, she or he can actually start to hear your voice (it will be muffled of course).
-Newborns show an affinity towards their mother’s voice naturally, because they’re so used to hearing it after so many months in your womb.
+- Use your voice – talking to baby can not only help strengthen the connection you feel, but after about 20 weeks, she or he can actually start to hear your voice (or at least a muffled version).
+Newborns show an affinity towards their mother’s voice, because they’re so used to hearing it after so many months in your womb.
 You can read a book out loud to baby, talk about what happened during your day, or share all the things you’re looking forward to once he or she arrives.

-- Look at pictures – of course right now all you have are ultrasound (or even 3D) scans, but keeping those close can really make a difference!
-Looking regularly at updated ultrasounds will help the baby in your belly thing feel even more real, and you might even start to pick out defining features of baby’s face, and take a guess at who he or she resembles most.
+- Look at pictures – You may only have an early stage ultrasound or even 3D scans, but keeping those close can make a difference!
+Looking regularly at updated ultrasounds will help the ‘baby in your belly’ thing feel even more real, and you might even start to pick out defining features of baby’s face, and take a guess at who he or she resembles most.

-- For your partner: If you can, make going for ultrasound scans something you do together – as it can be a really powerful experience to ‘see’ baby for the first time.
-They can also keep a small copy of any ultrasound scans on their work desk, in their wallet, or somewhere where they can see it on a regular basis.
+- For your partner: If you can, try to attend ultrasound scans together – as it can be a really powerful experience to ‘see’ baby for the first time, and to learn what to look for.

-- Emphasize touch – mid-way through your second trimester you’ll start to feel baby move, and she or he will keep moving around in there until the very end!
-Focus on connecting with his or her movements – if you feel a kick or a baby bum pressing out, gently press back against your bump to build on that physical connection with your little one.
+- Emphasize touch – mid-way through your second trimester you’ll start to feel baby move, and that will persist right up until childbirth.
+Focus on connecting with his or her movements – if you feel a kick or a baby bum pressing out, gently press back against your bump to build that physical connection with your little one.

-- Put a name to it (well, to him or her!) – even if you don’t have a name picked out yet – and even if you don’t know the gender – try giving your growing baby a nickname that you can connect to.
-Naming something immediately increases our attachment to it – and we’re sure you can come up with something fitting for the time being.
+- Put a name to it (well, to him or her!) – even if you don’t have a name picked out yet – and even if you don’t know the gender – try giving your growing baby an endearing nickname that you can connect to.
+Naming something immediately increases our attachment to it.